-If a determination requires supplemental notice (Form 7460-2) and the expiration date has passed without its receipt, action must be taken to determine construction status.
-To assist in this process, the automated "Follow-up Report" is available to identify those cases that require action.
-To determine construction status, air traffic must forward an automated Project Status Request (PSR) letter to the sponsor.
-If the sponsor fails to complete and return the PSR within 37 days, air traffic may send an automated Termination Project Status (TERPSR) letter to terminate the case.
+If a determination requires supplemental notice (FAA Form 7460-2) and the expiration date has passed without its receipt, action must be taken to determine construction status.
+To assist in this process, the automated Follow-up Report is available to identify those cases that require action.
+To determine construction status, the Obstruction Evaluation Group (OEG) must forward an automated Project Status Request (PSR) letter to the sponsor.
+If the sponsor fails to respond to the PSR within 37 days, the OEG may send an automated Termination Project Status Request (TERPSR) letter to terminate the case.